OpenLiberty/open-liberty/dev/io.openliberty.microprofile.jwt.1.2.internal_fat_tck/fat/src/Readme.txt

 	                 so tests that contain microprofile-config.properties file can exercise their properties.

 	tck_aud_noenv2 - same but requires a different maven prop passed in

+	tck_aud_noenv3 - same but includes only invalidToken method of EmptyTokenTest for running with server with custom TAI property set

 	tck_noaud_env - these tests omit an audience so the server is configured for that.